Modern Dental Implants in Amherst

 What Are Dental Implant Restorations?

-All dental implant restorations start with a biocompatible titanium implant.
-The implant is surgically inserted into the jawbone and allowed to heal and fuse with the bone to strengthen the implant.
-Once the implant is fully healed, our Amherst, NH dental office will create a crown to match your natural teeth.
+All tooth implant restorations start with a biocompatible titanium implant.
+The dental implant is surgically inserted into the jawbone and allowed to heal and fuse with the bone to strengthen the implant.
+Once the tooth implant is fully healed, our Amherst, NH dental office will create a crown to match your natural teeth.
 Implant-supported crowns give you a beautiful, natural-looking restoration of missing teeth.

 Because implant restorations are very similar to natural teeth, your home care routine is, too.
 Use proper brushing and flossing techniques daily and visit your Amherst dentist regularly for check-ups and cleanings.
 Try to avoid chewing on hard foods such as ice or popcorn kernels since the porcelain crowns can chip.